ci-group/revolve2/docs/source/installation/rpi_controller.rst

 ===============================
 Raspberry Pi controller package
 ===============================
-This package provides a tool for controlling Raspberry Pi GPIO pins using a revolve2 ``ObjectController``.
+This package provides a tool for controlling Raspberry Pi GPIO pins using a revolve2 ``ActorController``.

 -------------
 Prerequisites